 In later decades, the organization worked to save Lee's Academy--Madison's first high school--from conversion to a saloon.
 They first arranged its move to a position of honor on the Madison town green.
 Then they purchased it outright from the Town.
 During the 1950s and 1960s, the Society focused its efforts on the development of its collection.
 It also undertook further restoration of the Allis-Bushnell House and established its status as a nonprofit organization.
 After painstaking restorations in 1975, the Allis-Bushnell House was dedicated in August 1976 as a museum of the history and heritage of Madison.

 In the 21st century, the MHS has re-envisioned its role in town life.
 It has made extensive efforts to increase both its presence and its educational outreach.
-In 2010 it began to restore Lee's Academy, to which it had moved its administrative offices.
-That work, aided by generous grants and donations, was completed in 2012.
+In 2010 the Society began its first phase of restorations to Lee's Academy, to which it moved its administrative offices.
+That phase of work, aided by generous grants and donations, was completed in 2012.
 In 2013, work began to preserve and protect the Allis-Bushnell House, where the Society had its roots.

 In 2017, the MHS turned 100.
 As the oldest civic organization in Madison, we are proud of the important role we play in contributing to the present and future vitality of the town.
 To mark this important milestone, the MHS planned a celebration of Madison that lasted throughout the year.